VollmerLab/16S_Florida_Tank_Analysis/README.md

 ![plot](./Figures/VLS_Interaction_emmeans.png)

 *removed the 4 that didn't make sense but I checked their d_v_h value and it WAS negative for all 4*
 The reason ASV 5 was acting weirdly and seemed to be more abundant in Healthy despite our filter is because our disease vs. healthy parameter is based on T0.
-ASV 5 was more abundant in diseased at T0 but more in healthy in T3 and T7
+ASV 5 was more abundant in diseased at T0 but more in healthy at T3 and T7

 #### significant for BOTH final_disease_state:time interaction AND final_disease_state
 ![plot](./Figures/VLS_both_emmeans.png)